 Bank or credit union debit cards can be linked to a checking or savings account when you open it.
 Some cards display a MasterCard or Visa insignia and require a signature to make a purchase, while other cards don't show those brands and require a PIN.
 Some banks build both functions into a single card.

 If you use a PIN, your money comes out of the account immediately.
 If you use a signature, it typically takes two to three days.

 To purchase goods in a store with a bank account card, tell the clerk "credit" if you wish to sign or "debit" to use a PIN.
 Swipe your card in a card reader, and sign the receipt or enter the PIN.
 Many stores also allow cash back with a PIN purchase, or you can use your card and PIN to get cash at an ATM.
 You can also make online purchases with a debit card and PIN.

 On the downside, the protections for debit card use online aren't as good as for credit cards, and a thief could empty your account.
+Fidelity suggests placing a temporary block on any misplaced cards, which will prevent unauthorized users from accessing your account.
 Another disadvantage is that if your bank balance is low, a store might refuse your card.
 Overdraft protection is available, but the fees are high.

-- Bankrate.com: Debit Cards
+- Federal Trade Commission: Using Debit Cards

 - Fidelity: Cash Management FAQs: ATM/Debit Card

 - Federal Trade Commission.
 "Prepaid Cards."
 Accessed Oct.
 9, 2020.

 - Federal Trade Commission.
 "Lost or Stolen Credit, ATM, and Debit Cards."
 Accessed Oct.
 9, 2020.

 - Experian.
 "Do Prepaid Cards Help Credit Scores?"
 Accessed Oct.
 9, 2020.